This article contains tips and tricks to help you and your trading partners use CommerceHub's Dsco platform.

 - Job Names That Start with “Dsco”: When viewing Automation History, a job name that begins with Dsco, such as “Dsco Inventory Download”, denotes a file download/upload that was initiated manually via the portal.

 - Useful Filter: You can select the “Did Work” filter as a quick way to filter out all instances where a job runs and does nothing (usually because no file was found to process).

 - Item Creation: Once you create an item and at least one order is received against that item, it can never be deleted from your Dsco portal.
 This is to preserve history and data integrity.

-- Manual and Automated Processes: Even if you normally use automated processes to pass data to your retailer, such as EDI or API, you can still use the portal to make simple updates when desired such as changing an item’s quantity, cancelling an order or a line item, and/or adding a tracking number to an order.
+- Manual and Automated Processes: Even if you normally use automated processes to pass data to your retailer, such as EDI or API, you can still use the portal to make simple updates when desired, such as changing an item’s quantity, canceling an order or a line item, and/or adding a tracking number to an order.
 Taking manual actions in the portal does not interfere with any automated processes.